Q:

 1. what is an organic molecule?

-2. WATER CHEMICAL PROPERTIES AND CLASSIFICATION
+2. aquatic environments CHEMICAL characteristics AND CLASSIFICATION

 3. inorganic compounds definition and characteristics

-4. water and organic molecules
+4. aquatic environments and organic molecules

 5. summary and reflection